From droop to optimality: The potential of volt/var control for power distribution grid enhancement: Reviewed Methods

 The new reactive power setpoints are then determined based on the current values of the dual variables and a sensitivity matrix H as follows:

 where $\mathcal{Q}=\{q\;|\;q_\textrm{min}\leq q \leq q_\textrm{max}\}$.
 More specifically, the matrix H captures how the bus voltages change for a change in reactive power at each bus.
-It represents a linearization of the power flow equations and can be computed analytically based on an approximate grid model~\cite{bolognani2015fast}, or experimentally.
+It represents a linearization of the power flow equations and can be computed analytically based on an approximate grid model~\cite{bolognani2015fast}, determined by experimental system identification, or learned online~\cite{picallo2022adaptive,zagorowska2023online,dominguez2023online}.
 In practice, \ac{OFO} controllers are typically robust against an inaccurate choice of H. It may be determined for a nominal and known operating point such as the one without any load and generation as was done in the presented case.
 However, it has been shown that the algorithm performs well even ignoring any prior information on the grid topology (that is, setting H equal to the identity matrix) \cite{ortmann2020experimental}.
 The \ac{OFO} algorithm is further characterized by the step size $\alpha$ which determines the size of the dual ascent update and functions as an integral control gain.
 Larger values of $\alpha$ increase the convergence speed whereas too large values can render the system unstable.
 Overall, this yields a tradeoff and tuning the step size is hence required to obtain good performance.
 However, given that it is a single scalar value, this is not a very challenging task in practice.
-In this work, $\alpha$ has been chosen to be 4.0.
-Finally, we note that \ac{OFO} is computationally cheap and can hence be run at small time intervals and on any low power microcontroller.
+For the presented simulations, $\alpha$ has been chosen to be $4.0$.
+Finally, we note that \ac{OFO} is computationally cheap and can hence be run at small time intervals and on any low-power microcontroller.